Tamil Language | Tamil History and Facts

 In November 2007, an excavation at Quseir -al- Qadim revealed Egyptian pottery dating back to the first century BC with ancient Tamil Brahmi inscriptions.
 John Guy states that Tamil was the lingua franca for early maritime traders from India.
 According to Hindu legend, Tamil, or in personification from Tamil Thāi (Mother Tamil) was created by Lord Shiva.
 Murugan, revered as the Tamil God, along with sage Agastya, brought it to the people.
-The earliest extant Tamil literary works and their commentaries celebrate the Pandiyan Kings for the organization of long-termed Tamil Sangams, which researched, developed, and made amendments in the Tamil language.
+The earliest extant Tamil literary works and their commentaries celebrate the Pandiyan Kings for the organization of long-termed Tamil Sangams, which researched, developed, and made amendments to the Tamil language.

 Tamil was the first language that went into print in India.
 The oldest book was printed in Tamil.
 Harvard University (USA) museum has the oldest book “Thambiran Vanakkam” on display.
 The oldest Tamil book available today is Tolkappiyam written by Tolkappiyar.
 The book is a grammatical treatise dated first century BC or AD.